Humanizing Machines: Rethinking LLM Anthropomorphism Through a Multi-Level Framework of Design: Limitations and Ethical Considerations

 \textbf{Ethical Considerations and Potential Risks.} Anthropomorphic design, if misaligned with actual system capabilities, can lead to mis-calibrated trust, user over-reliance, or affective misinterpretation.
 This is particularly of concern in emotionally sensitive domains such as healthcare, education, or companionship.
 Highly realistic cues can unintentionally signal cognitive or emotional competence that the artifact does not possess, raising risks of deception or exploitation of vulnerable user populations (e.g., children, elders).
 These risks are amplified when cues (e.g., cognitive cues of empathy expressions or apologies) are simulated without functional grounding, potentially undermining user autonomy and transparency.

 Furthermore, anthropomorphic systems can entrench normative or cultural biases if behavioral and linguistic cues are not localized or participatory in design.
-This marginalizes underrepresented cultures or reinforce dominant interaction norms.
-Although our framework advocates for cross-cultural and context-sensitive cue calibration, more empirical research is needed to verify the effectiveness of such strategies across global deployments.
+This marginalizes underrepresented cultures or reinforces dominant interaction norms.
+Although our framework advocates for cross-cultural and context-sensitive cue calibration, more empirical research is needed to verify the effectiveness of such strategies in global deployments\cite{dai2025embracingcontradictiontheoreticalinconsistency}.

 We also recognize the potential for dual use of our taxonomy.
 Our taxonomy could also be used to inform more persuasive or emotionally manipulative systems, especially in commercial, surveillance, or political contexts.
 We encourage future work to develop mitigation strategies, such as interpretability indicators, constrained anthropomorphic profiles, or gated release mechanisms, to help monitor and control anthropomorphic behavior.
 We also stress the importance of interdisciplinary collaboration with ethicists, domain experts, and affected communities during system development.